Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Safety Certificate across Infinite Networks

-\begin{remark} Algorithm~\ref{alg:1} does not involve solving any optimization problems but instead relies on pairwise evaluations of data samples within two nested loops.
-Accordingly, the dominant computational cost arises from performing $\bar{\alpha} \tilde{\alpha}$ slope computations and updates per subsystem, resulting in a time complexity of $\mathcal{O}(\bar{\alpha} \tilde{\alpha})$.
-The fitting of a Reverse-Weibull distribution and the repetition of the procedure to estimate $\mathcal{L}_i^1$ do not alter the overall order of complexity.
-Regarding memory usage, the algorithm stores $\bar{\alpha}$ sample pairs and at most $\max\{\bar{\alpha}, \tilde{\alpha}\}$ auxiliary scalars, leading to a memory complexity of $\mathcal{O}(\max\{\bar{\alpha}, \tilde{\alpha}\})$.
-It is worth noting that the neighborhood condition in Step 4 used to enforce bounded pairwise distances does not incur additional computational overhead, as it can be satisfied by collecting the first arbitrary samples $(x_i^z, d_i^z)\in X_i \times D_i$ and subsequently choosing the corresponding $(\hat{x}_i^z, \hat{d}_i^z)$ to be sufficiently close, such that their Euclidean distance does not exceed $\gamma$. \end{remark} We now provide Algorithm~\ref{alg:2} to summarize our compositional data-driven scheme for constructing a BC for an infinite network based on StCs of its individual subsystems.
+the dissipativity-based stability condition, with appropriate positive scaling multipliers in the aggregate supply rate, recovers the classical small-gain criterion $\gamma_{12} \gamma_{21} \leq 1$.
+Moreover, for large-scale networks with skew-symmetric interconnection matrices ($\mathcal{M}^\top = -\mathcal{M}$), passivity-based dissipativity conditions can naturally exploit the interconnection structure, regardless of the number of subsystems, providing scalability not generally guaranteed by the small-gain approach.
+We note that our framework enables data-driven compositional safety guarantees without requiring knowledge of the interconnection matrix.
+This flexibility allows our approach to accommodate a wider variety of system architectures and uncertain interconnections. \end{remark} To verify our proposed data-driven compositional conditions~\eqref{Con1}--\eqref{Con2}, one requires the Lipschitz constants $\mathcal{L}_i^1$ and $\mathcal{L}_i^2$.
+We leverage the foundational result of \citep{wood1996estimation} and provide Algorithm~\ref{alg:1} to estimate these Lipschitz constants for individual subsystems $\Psi_i$ using a finite number of samples.
+The convergence of the estimated values $\mathcal{L}_i^1$ and $\mathcal{L}_i^2$ to their exact values follows from the following lemma~\citep{wood1996estimation}. \begin{lemma} The estimated values $\mathcal{L}_i^1$ and $\mathcal{L}_i^2$ converge to their actual values if and only if $\delta$ approaches zero while $\bar{\alpha}$ and $\tilde{\alpha}$ tend to infinity. \end{lemma} \begin{remark} Algorithm~\ref{alg:1} mainly relies on pairwise evaluations of data samples within two nested loops.
+Accordingly, the dominant computational cost arises from performing $\bar{\alpha} \tilde{\alpha}$ slope computations and updates per subsystem, resulting in a time complexity of $\mathcal{O}(\bar{\alpha} \tilde{\alpha})$, assuming that the cost of evaluating $\mathds B_i$ and fitting the Reverse-Weibull distribution is either constant or lower order.
+The repetition of the procedure to estimate $\mathcal{L}_i^1$ only doubles this cost and therefore does not alter the overall order of complexity.
+Regarding memory usage, provided that the samples and slopes are processed sequentially, the algorithm stores $\bar{\alpha}$ sample pairs and at most $\max\{\bar{\alpha}, \tilde{\alpha}\}$ auxiliary scalars, leading to a memory complexity of $\mathcal{O}(\max\{\bar{\alpha}, \tilde{\alpha}\})$.
+It is worth noting that the neighborhood condition in Step~\ref{step:4} used to enforce bounded pairwise distances does not incur additional computational overhead when the data are actively collected, as it can be satisfied by collecting the first arbitrary samples $(x_i^z, d_i^z)\in X_i \times D_i$ and subsequently choosing the corresponding $(\hat{x}_i^z, \hat{d}_i^z)$ to be sufficiently close, such that their Euclidean distance does not exceed $\delta$. \end{remark} We now provide Algorithm~\ref{alg:2} to summarize our compositional data-driven scheme for constructing a BC for an infinite network based on StCs of its individual subsystems.
+It is noteworthy that, for homogeneous networks, the loops in Algorithm~\ref{alg:2} are executed only once for the representative subsystem, whereas for networks with finitely many subsystem classes, they are executed once per class.